Trazodone for Dogs & Cats

 Trazodone is most often prescribed as an augmenting agent to selective serotonin reuptake inhibitors (SSRIs) and tricyclic antidepressants (TCAs).

 It globally increases serotonin levels by blocking presynaptic reuptake in humans4 and presumably in dogs and cats.

-Higher doses are typically required to achieve reuptake inhibition.4
+Higher doses (see Recommended Starting Dose in Dogs) are typically required to achieve reuptake inhibition.4

 The drug also readily antagonizes postsynaptic serotonin 2A and 2C receptors (5-HT2A and 5-HT2C, respectively), thereby inhibiting glutamate release and stimulating dopamine and norepinephrine release in the prefrontal cortex.4